testng-team/testng-eclipse/README.md

 ## Building

-Once the version is correct, build the TestNG eclipse as follows:
+Once the version is correct, build the Eclipse plug-in as follows:

 ```
 mvn -e clean package
 ```

-The update site package will be generated at `<testng-eclipse>/updatesite/target/site.zip`
+The update site package will be generated at `testng-eclipse-update-site/target/site.zip`

 # Developer